Japan at a Glance

 - Ōsaka & Senri International Schools

 The quality standards of medical care in Japan are very high.
-Moreover, the country has a public healthcare plan for all Japanese nationals, as well as foreigners staying in Japan for more than a year.
-They can enroll in the National Health Insurance System, or in a healthcare association plan via their employer.
-Their insurance contributions are deducted directly from their salary, or they must remember to pay the NHI tax on a regular basis.
+Moreover, the country has a public healthcare plan for all Japanese nationals, as well as for resident non-citizens and long-term visitors.
+Individuals have to enroll in one of three coverage options, depending on their type of employment and age.
+Coverage is provided by the Social Health Insurance (large companies), or the National Health Insurance which includes the Japanese Health Insurance Association (if employed by small- or medium-sized companies) and the municipal-run Citizens Health Insurance (for the unemployed or self-employed).
+Your insurance contributions are deducted directly from your salary, or you must remember to pay the NHI tax on a regular basis.

 Private Health Insurance